 Mr. Redziniak is an Attorney and member of the District Bar Association in Warsaw.
 Between 1990 and 1991 he worked as an Assistant at the Faculty of Law and Administration of the Jagiellonian University.
 During the years 1991-1992 he was an in-house Lawyer at Consoft Consulting sp. z o.o.
-From 1997 to 2000 he worked as an Attorney - individual practice closely co-operating with Dewey Ballantine sp. z o.o.
+From 1997 to 2000 he worked as an Attorney

+- individual practice closely co-operating with Dewey Ballantine sp. z o.o.
 In the years 1993-2007 he worked in the law firm Dewey and LeBoeuf LLP and in 2001 he was appointed as a partner.
 Then, in the years 2007-2009 he was Undersecretary of State in the Ministry of Justice of the Republic of Poland.
-Since 2009 he was a Partner and Managing Partner at the Warsaw office at Studnicki, Pleszka, Ćwiąkalski, Górski sp. k.
+Since 2009 he was a Partner and Managing Partner at the Warsaw office at Studnicki, Płeszka, Ćwiąkalski, Górski sp. k.
 In 2013, he became a Member of the Board at Kulczyk Investments S.A.
-He was also appointed as a member of the Supervisory Board at Ciech S.A.
+He was also appointed as a member of the Supervisory Board at Firma Oponiarska Dębica S.A. and a member of the Supervisory Board at Ciech S.A.
 He is also a member of the Supervisory Board of Autostrada Wielkopolska SA and A2 Route Sp. z o.o..